KatieK2/speaker-jam/README.md

 # Speaker Jam

-We'll help you speak at confs.
-Brainstorm about ideas, review proposals, and ask questions with real live speakers, both in person and using the power of the internet.
+We'll help you speak at confs: brainstorm talk ideas, review proposals, and ask questions with experienced conference speakers and organizers, both in-person and using the magic of the internet.

 > Reach out to us - you are not a burden.

 ## In Person:

 * *Seattle, WA*: None scheduled.
 If you want help, contact [KatieK2](https://twitter.com/katiek2) via Twitter.
-* *South Bay & Santa Cruz, CA*: None scheduled. contact [nvcexploder](https://twitter.com/nvcexploder) via Twitter.
+* *South Bay & Santa Cruz, CA*: None scheduled.
+Contact [nvcexploder](https://twitter.com/nvcexploder) via Twitter.

 ## Online:

-* [http://helpmeabstract.com/](http://helpmeabstract.com/) - These nice folks are offering to help y ou with your CFP!
+* [http://helpmeabstract.com/](http://helpmeabstract.com/) - These nice folks are offering to help you with your CFP!

 ## Who are we?